kyranfields/Custom-Name-Tags-SA-MP/README.md

 # Custom-Name-Tags-SA-MP

-🎯 Fitur Utama
+🎯 Main Features

-1. Penghapusan Underscore
+1. Underscore Removal
-Nama pemain yang tadinya Jackson_Whayn akan ditampilkan sebagai Jackson Whayn (dengan spasi) Membuat tampilan nama lebih natural dan mudah dibaca Fungsi Nametag_RemoveUnderscore() yang otomatis memproses nama
+Player names that were previously displayed as Jackson_Whayn will now appear as Jackson Whayn (with a space).
+This makes names look more natural and easier to read.
+The Nametag_RemoveUnderscore() function automatically processes player names.

-2. Posisi Stabil
+2. Stable Positioning
-Menggunakan Attached 3D Text Label yang menempel pada player Tidak akan turun/bergerak saat player didekati (masalah umum di nametag biasa) Offset tinggi dapat dikustomisasi via NAMETAG_HEIGHT_OFFSET Selalu mengikuti posisi player dengan sempurna
+Uses an Attached 3D Text Label that is attached directly to the player.
+It will not drop or shift when another player gets close (a common issue with standard nametags).
+The height offset can be customized via NAMETAG_HEIGHT_OFFSET.
+Always follows the player’s position perfectly.

-3. Visual Feedback Damage
+3. Damage Visual Feedback
-Otomatis berubah warna merah saat player terkena damage Kembali ke warna putih setelah beberapa milidetik (default 500ms) Memberikan feedback visual yang jelas saat combat Durasi flash dapat dikonfigurasi via DAMAGE_FLASH_TIME
+Automatically changes color to red when a player takes damage.
+Returns to white after a few milliseconds (default: 500 ms).
+Provides clear visual feedback during combat.
+The flash duration can be configured via DAMAGE_FLASH_TIME.

-4. Deteksi Damage Otomatis
+4. Automatic Damage Detection
-Menggunakan task timer UpdateNameTag[1000] yang berjalan setiap 1 detik Membandingkan health & armour saat ini dengan yang sebelumnya Jika ada penurunan = player terkena damage
-Tidak memerlukan callback OnPlayerTakeDamage
+Uses a timer task UpdateNameTag[1000] that runs every 1 second.
+Compares current health and armor with previous values.
+If there is a decrease, the player has taken damage.
+Does not require the OnPlayerTakeDamage callback.

-5. Optimasi Performa
+5. Performance Optimization
-Menggunakan YSI y_timers untuk task management yang efisien Loop hanya untuk player yang online (GetPlayerPoolSize()) Skip player yang belum spawn (PLAYER_STATE_NONE) Minimal overhead pada server performance
+Uses YSI y_timers for efficient task management.
+Loops only through online players (GetPlayerPoolSize()).
+Skips players who have not spawned yet (PLAYER_STATE_NONE).
+Minimal overhead on server performance.